Wach-E/As-Challenge/Task-1/README.md

 8. Start minikube: `sudo minikube start --vm-driver=none` <br>
 N/B: We’re using -— vm-driver=none because minikube is running on a virtual machine.
 This approach defaults minikube to use docker as its driver.
+An alternative to the above command is `minikube start --driver=docker`

 9. Confirm the minikube cluster is ready by running this command: `sudo minikube status` <br>